 How to Setup a Successful PPC Campaign in Google Ads

 30 point guide to setting up your first (or next!) campaign

 Setting up new AdWords Campaign is relatively straightforward but a little thought and planning prior to clicking will pay dividends.
-Having reviewed hundreds of accounts we have put together this guide to help you avoid common mistakes.
+Having reviewed hundreds of accounts we have put together this guide Step by Step Guide to help you avoid common mistakes.

 Before you Start...

 If your have committed to doing PPC advertising (typically using Google AdWords for most small businesses) you need to have a few things in place before clicking buttons.
 You need a budget in mind, a list of the products or services you wish to promote (and the spread of budget across these) and ideally a set of landing pages on your website designed specifically to convert your campaign traffic into leads or sales.
 If you have these things lined up then great!

 Armed with this information to hand, you are ready to create your new campaign.